factn/reality-reliability/model_summary.md

 - That the barometric pressure at index i, (latitude, longitude, time), has value, x, as measured by the given weather gauge, a
 - That an agent will not default on a specified loan, i, as claimed (promised) by that agent, a
 - That an agent, b, has a probability of default, x, on a specified loan i, as estimated by another agent, a
-- That the bridge at location i is 'at risk of overtopping', as observed by agent a
+- That the bridge at location i is 'at risk of over topping', as observed by agent a
 - That in a claim made by an agent b, being generally consistent with other valid information held by agent a, has a validity, x as estimated by that agent

 We also aim to ascribe a property _*validity*_ to all claims, where <a href="http://mathurl.com/yd86scj5"><img src="http://mathurl.com/yd86scj5.png"></a>.
 In the case of claims about measurable reality we define this as the probability that an 'objective measurement' made at index i will return (or would have returned) the same value, x as in the claim.